google/GTXiLib/README.md

 + Use the above snippet to add GTXiLib to all test cases but fix errors in a small subset of them.
-  + Blacklist elements that you don't control using GTXiLib's blacklist APIs.
+  + Exclude elements that you don't control using GTXiLib's excludeList APIs.
 + Then use `GTXTestSuite's` `suiteWithClass:andTests:` method to create a test suite with only the tests cases that have been fixed and add GTXiLib only to that suite.